Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/modules/04-container-apps-environment/README.md

 ## Steps

-1. Navigate to the Terraform module for the hub.
+1. Navigate to the Terraform module for the ACA resources.

    ```bash
    cd ../04-container-apps-environment